Virtual 5th Annual Chronic Traumatic Encephalopathy Conference - October 21 and 22, 2021

 Ann Mckee, MD

-Professor of Neurology & Pathology, Director, Neuropathology Core
+Professor of Neurology & Pathology

 William Fairfield Warren Distinguished Professor of Neurology and Pathology at Boston University, Director of Neuropathology for VA Boston, and Director of the BU Chronic Traumatic Encephalopathy (CTE) Center.